Hard water may damage the skin barrier, which can cause your skin to become dry and irritated.

 Gene mutations and problems with the immune system may alter the skin barrier.
 Exposure to certain substances, such as irritating soaps or hard water, might also damage the skin barrier and raise the risk of eczema.

-The authors found that young children who were exposed to hard water had an increased risk for developing atopic eczema.
+The authors found that young children who were exposed to hard water had an increased risk of developing atopic eczema.
 More research is needed to study and confirm this link.

 Small studies in adults also suggest that hard water may: